openthread/ot-docs/site/en/guides/thread-primer/ipv6-addressing.md

     <div>
       <div>The camera entered sleep mode, which changed the network topology.
       </div>
       <div>Incorrect.
-If the camera entered sleep mode, it wouldn't receive a
+Entering sleep mode wouldn't necessarily cause a device
-        new network address.</div>
+      to receive a new network address.</div>
     </div>
   </devsite-multiple-choice>
 </div>